 This suggests that activated charcoal’s adsorption properties might have some applications for skin health, but more research is needed.

 One thing that activated charcoal has going for it when it comes to skincare is its texture.
-When milled into a powder, it makes a great natural exfoliant which can be used to slough off dead skin cells on the face or body.
+When milled into a powder, it makes a great natural exfoliant which sloughs dead skin cells off the face or body.
 As it’s natural, you can also rest assured that your exfoliator won’t be contributing to the level of micro-plastics in the ocean.

 Activated charcoal and cholesterol